aneeshm11/PENGWIN_GC/README.md

 2) Train 3 separate models, one for each view, perform max pooling or other fusion methods to each of the final voxel of the volume by comparing voxels of 3 volumes produced by 3 models.
 Lesser training time can achieve decent results.

 Key takeaways- Method1 needs more train time and very fast infernece time, Method2 is the opposite of it.
+             - For both methods , all 2d slices were padded to shape (512x512) during forward pass and unpadded after infernece.
+             - Reshaping can also be done, but it does not give much difference in the results produced, padding showed more accurate shapes during inference.

 # DATA: